trackow/LittlePicture2023/README.md

 The Earth is plotted in blue as the 1950-1979 baseline.
 All other (following) years span the "atmosphere", while 2023 is plotted with a bold dark line.
 The two shaded areas show a 1.5 - 2 degree warmer world, and a 2 - 3 degree warmer world, respectively.

-## Data
+## Data and method

 The visualisation is entirely data-based, using ERA5 data for 1940-2023, available from the [Copernicus press release](https://climate.copernicus.eu/copernicus-september-2023-unprecedented-temperature-anomalies) "September 2023 – unprecedented temperature anomalies; 2023 on track to be the warmest year on record".
 Used Python packages are matplotlib, numpy, and pandas.

+The notebook makes use of polar coordinates, plotting the global temperatures in the complex plane.
+Larger distances to the centre of Earth correspond to warmer values, smaller distances to colder values.